Pine Script alertcondition(): Build Custom TradingView Alerts

 message="Price broke back above fast MA while trend is still up")

-Now users get to pick which signals matter for their strategy.
-Maybe they only care about the major crosses, or maybe they want to know every time price interacts with the fast MA.
-Your job is to offer the options, their job is to choose what works.
+Now users pick which signals matter for their strategy.
+Maybe they only care about the major crosses, or maybe they want every time price interacts with the fast MA.

-Building the alert is only half the battle - you need to activate it through TradingView's interface.
-Here's the simple process:
+Building the alert is half the work — here's how to turn it on:

 - Click the alarm clock in TradingView's top toolbar